kayingwong/hello-world/README.md

 # hello-world
 Just another repository

-Hi my fellow earth citizens!
+Hi, fellow earth citizens!

-Ka Ying Wong is here, I like C++ and JS.
+Ka Ying Wong is here.
+I'm from Chungking, China, CS student of CKNU.
+I like C++ and JS.
 You can speak English, Mandarin, Southwest Mandarin, Cantonese or German to me.